 - Consider what messages need to be conveyed to shareholders, employees, lenders, suppliers, key customers and other stakeholders.
-Be sure the messages are consistent. - Be prepared for an increased focus on executive compensation. - Be prepared for an increased focus on risk profile and risk management frameworks.
+Be sure the messages are consistent. - Be prepared for an increased focus on executive compensation.

-- Consider whether it is still appropriate to provide guidance to the market or whether it is appropriate to revise existing guidance in light of current conditions. - Remember the company's obligations to disclose price sensitive information and the company's, management's and employees' responsibilities to avoid selective disclosure under applicable market abuse rules. - Review the company's external communications guidelines.
+- Be prepared for an increased focus on risk profile and risk management frameworks. - Consider whether it is still appropriate to provide guidance to the market or whether it is appropriate to revise existing guidance in light of current conditions. - Remember the company's and management's responsibilities under Regulation FD to avoid selective disclosure. - Review the company's external communications guidelines.